-You can change the active hours on this menu.
+- You can change the active hours on this menu by clicking on Change Active Hours.
 I advise changing it a time period when the computer is on but unused.

 Note: This setting only limits the times during which Windows will install updates automatically.
 Windows Update will still download updates during those hours.